E-r-1-c/networking-labs/01-layer2-switching/02-spanning-tree-protocol/README.md

 PortFast and BPDU Guard were enabled on the SW2 access ports connected to end devices.

-This allowed the access ports to transition quickly to forwarding while shutting down a protected port if unexpected BPDU traffic was received.
+PortFast allowed the access ports to transition directly to forwarding, while BPDU Guard protected the topology by disabling a protected port if unexpected BPDU traffic was received.

 ---

 ## Verification

-### Root Bridge and Port Roles
+### Root Bridge Verification

+The spanning-tree state was verified on SW0.

 ```cisco
 show spanning-tree